ValdemarGr/catch-effect/README.md

 A small set of structures are introduced that allow construction of algebras akin to MTL, but without monad transformers and lifting effects.

+Catch effect is built on top of [Vault](https://github.com/typelevel/vault), which is a map that can hold values of different types.

 ## Context
 Context can create instances of Local, that represent running an effect given some input.
 The MTL counterpart of `Context` is `Kleisli`/`ReaderT`.